Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation

 \end{definition}

-The lower bound in~\eqref{eq:quasi-uniform} holds for any sequence of points~\citep[Proposition~14.1]{Wendland2005}.
-As the name suggests, quasi-uniform points cover the domain $\Omega$ in a sufficiently uniform manner: The ratio between the distance of the two nearest points in $X_n$ and the diameter of the largest empty region in $\Omega$ which does not contain any of the points in $X_n$ remains bounded from above and below.
+Quasi-uniform points cover the domain $\Omega$ in a sufficiently uniform manner, in that the ratio between the distance of the two nearest points in $X_n$ and the diameter of the largest empty region in $\Omega$ which does not contain any of the points in $X_n$ remains bounded from above and below.
+Quasi-uniformity implies that~\citep[e.g.,][Proposition~14.1]{Wendland2005}

+Although the quasi-uniformity assumption is not satisfied by random points, extensions of our results for random points may be possible by following \citet{KriegSonnleitner2022} and considering $L^p(\Omega)$-norms of the distance function $\mathrm{dist}(\cdot, X_n)$ for $p < \infty$.
 The following assumption on regularity of the domain $\Omega$ is needed in some of our results.

 \begin{assumption} The domain $\Omega \subset \R^d$ is a bounded connected open set which satisfies an interior cone condition and has a Lipschitz boundary. \end{assumption}